Jannik Sinner: 2021: Four titles, Masters final, top 10

-2022: Three major quarterfinals, Davis Cup success
+2022: Three major quarterfinals

-At the Australian Open, Sinner reached the quarterfinals of a major for the second time in his career, becoming the fifth Italian man to reach that stage in Melbourne.
+At the Australian Open Sinner reached the quarterfinals of a major for the second time in his career, becoming the fifth Italian man to reach that stage in Melbourne.
 He then lost to fourth seed Stefanos Tsitsipas in straight sets.

-At the Miami Open, he saved three match points in the opening round against Emil Ruusuvuori and five match points against Pablo Carreno Busta to advance to the round of 16.
-He then defeated Nick Kyrgios but retired against Francisco Cerundolo in the quarterfinals.
+At the Miami Open, he saved three match points in the opening round against Emil Ruusuvuori and five match points against Pablo Carreño Busta to advance to the round of 16.
+He then defeated Nick Kyrgios but retired against Francisco Cerúndolo in the quarterfinals.
 In the Monte Carlo Masters, he again reached the quarterfinals after defeating fifth seed Andrey Rublev, before losing to second seed Alexander Zverev in a three-set and over three hour-long match.
 He again saved three match points in the opener at the Madrid Open against Tommy Paul to move to the second round.
 Next, he defeated Alex de Minaur for his 100th career win; he hit this milestone after 147 matches (100–47) on Tour, which was a faster rate than everyone in the Top 10 besides Rafael Nadal (100–37) and Novak Djokovic (100–43).
-He was defeated in the third round by Felix Auger Aliassime.
+He was defeated in the third round by Félix Auger-Aliassime.

 At the French Open, he retired in the fourth round against Andrey Rublev after sustaining a knee injury.

 At the Eastbourne International, Sinner suffered his first opening round loss of the year after losing to Tommy Paul in three sets.
 At the 2022 Wimbledon Championships, he recorded his first win at this Major over Stan Wawrinka.
-He then beat Mikael Ymer, John Isner, and Carlos Alcaraz to reach his third career Grand Slam quarterfinal.
+He then beat Mikael Ymer, John Isner, and Carlos Alcaraz to reach his third career major quarterfinal.
 He lost to top seed and eventual champion Novak Djokovic in five sets in the quarterfinals, after being two sets to love up.